reef-technologies/handbook/travel.md

 ### Uncategorized

  - in EU your national id card needs to be valid for at least 3 months after you plan to come back (EU has a weird way of interpreting "valid until" date)
+ - some countries want your passport to be valid at least for 6 more months before they issue a visa etc

 ### Behavior